Subscribe

 Hello , I'm Cory and I will do my best to answer your questions about this article.
 Please remember that this is an experimental feature, and that I'm still learning.

-What are the cost-effectiveness considerations of IVUS-guided versus angiography-guided DES implantation?
+What are the key findings of the meta-analysis comparing IVUS- and angiography-guided DES implantation?

 What are the future research directions to further elucidate the role of IVUS in guiding DES implantation?